mrnguyener21/Udemy-Complete-SQL-Bootcamp-2020/section_2_sql_statement_fundamentals.md

 -- how can you produce a list of facilities that charge a fee to members and that fee is less than 1/50th of the monthly maintence cost?
 -- return the facid, facility name, member cost and monthly mantenance of the facilities in question select facid, name, membercost, monthlymaintenance from cd.facilities where membercost > 0 and membercost < (monthlymaintenance * 0.02)

+--sql assessment 2 question 5
+-- how can you produce a list of all facilities with the word 'Tennis' in their name? select * from cd.facilities where name like '%Tennis%'